cljfx/hn/README.md

 of Clojure on the desktop](https://vlaaad.github.io/year-of-clojure-on-the-desktop) is finally right around the corner, all you need is this small example to get started.

+## What is intentionally left out

+The purpose of this example application is to show packaging capabilities of cljfx and jpackage, to keep it simple some build steps where left out:
+- startup time can be improved significantly by AOT-compiling clojure code;
+- application package size can be reduced: you can use `jlink` to minify the JDK, and if your application does not need to use webkit (which is used in this example), you can exclude cljfx's dependency on javafx-web.

 ## Walk-through

 The code is pretty simple: [hn.core](src/hn/core.clj) is a main namespace that starts